Oktoberfest Munich: The ultimate guide to Wiesn

 Do I need a reservation to enter the Oktoberfest beer tents?

-Whatever that ticket hawker on the street corner tells you, you shouldn’t pay for table reservations.
+Whatever that ticket tout on the street corner tells you, you shouldn’t pay for table reservations.
 Having a reservation is good in case the beer tents should become overcrowded - which they regularly do on Fridays and Saturdays - because it guarantees you admission, but you absolutely do not need a reservation to get into most of the larger beer tents.

 How can I get a reservation?

 The bad news is that most evening and weekend reservations at Oktoberfest are given to regulars - so unless you’re in with the right crowd, you’re probably out of luck.
 Weekday lunchtime reservations are, however, possible.
-You need to get in touch with the individual tents online, by telephone, or by email, or by going to the tent’s office on the day.
+You need to get in touch with the individual tents online, by telephone, by email, or by going to the tent’s office on the day.

 I don’t have a reservation, can I still get in a beer tent?